 1. What are you Framing?

 This simple question is often the best place to start your journey.
 Are you framing something precious or irreplaceable?
 If so, it’s important to choose a quality frame that will help to preserve the art or photograph for years to come.
-Cheap store-bought frames can work as a temporary solution for those less important items (such as low-cost digital prints that can be cut to size), but if you’re framing something with sentimental or real value, it’s worth choosing a high quality custom framing option.
+Cheap store-bought frames can work as a temporary solution for those less important items (such as low-cost digital prints that can be cut to size), but if you’re framing something with sentimental or real value, it’s worth choosing a high quality custom frame.

 Another aspect to consider is the thickness of the item you’re framing.
 Is it a flat piece of art, or are you framing something thicker like a canvas or a sports jersey?
 Thicker items are often better suited for a canvas floater frame or shadow box frame that fits the dimensions of your item.